Zovminga/e-learning_pet_project/README.md

-﻿## Questions to answer
+﻿## Project Overview

-The project task is to analyze data on completed courses and subjects of the training program and answer the following questions:
+The project task is to analyze data on completed courses and subjects of the training e-learning program and answer the following questions (the easiest/hardest courses, RFM analysis etc.)

+## Questions to answer

 1. How many students have successfully passed only one course?
 (Successful passing is a credit for the course on the exam).